Raymay3/IDX-Exchange/README.md

 * ListPrice
 * OriginalListPrice

-The project also uses a chronological train/test split so that each model predicts future sales using only information that would have been available at the time of prediction.
+The project uses a chronological **training / validation / testing** framework so that model development reflects a realistic future-prediction setting.

+- The training period is used to fit candidate models.
+- May 2026 is reserved as the validation period for model development and hyperparameter selection.
+- June 2026 is reserved as the final testing period.
+- Hyperparameter decisions are made without using the final testing dataset.
+- After model selection, the selected configuration is retrained using the combined training and validation data before final testing.

 ---

 ## Future Work

-Future updates will include:
+Future project stages will include:

-* Additional feature engineering
-* Validation-based hyperparameter tuning
-* Additional experiments with categorical encoding strategies
-* Hyperparameter tuning and model optimization
-* Expanded model evaluation
-* Streamlit prediction application (optional)
+* Optional Streamlit prediction application
-* Final project documentation and presentation
+* Final project documentation
+* Presentation preparation
+* Final model interpretation and project conclusions
+* Repository cleanup and handoff

 ---